Leafwing-Studios/Emergence/design/src/high-level/creative-automation.md

 Together, these form a rich **Pareto frontier** of solutions, each of which can be considered "optimal" under some set of tradeoffs between these goals.

-Auxilary systems (like exploration or combat) can also provide great opportunities for player goals!
+Auxiliary systems (like exploration or combat) can also provide great opportunities for player goals!
 Traditionally, cosmetic self-expression has been a very weak motivator in this genre.

 ### Distinct paths